 Answer: Well, the computer gaming or video gaming landscape is changing so rapidly in my country that it is really difficult to keep up with the trend.
-But, I think that the particular types of games, which involves shooting and battle, are popular, especially, among the young people.
+But, I think that the particular types of games, which involves shooting and battle, are popular, especially, among young people.
 By the way, it is worth mentioning here that mostly young people play computer or video games in my country.
 Besides, as far as I know, sports, strategy, and simulation games are also played by many young people of my country.

 Q. 2) Why do people enjoy playing computer games?

 Answer: Computer games, or for that matter any kind of games, are enjoyed by many because they bring a certain level of happiness and relaxation by eliminating their daily stress of life.
-Besides, they are really fun also because they transport us to new realities, creativities, and power to overcome challenges, while also satisfying our needs for achievement and recognition at the same time.
-Finally, many computer games incorporates some fine educational materials, storytelling and music which all have some form of educational and entertainment values.
+Besides, they are really fun because they transport us to new realities, creativities, and power to overcome challenges, while also satisfying our needs for achievement and recognition at the same time.
+Finally, many computer games incorporate some fine educational materials, storytelling and music which all have some form of educational and entertainment value.

 Q. 3) Do you think that all computer games should have a minimum age for players?

 Answer: Well, I don’t think that computer games should have any minimum age bar for players unless, of course, these players are “underage”, depending on what age actually is considered to be underage.
 After all, not all computer games are violent, nor do they all contain some kind of offensive content that can be harmful to any age group.
 Besides, putting an age restriction on computer game players can also prevent otherwise fine and talented young men from learning something valuable because some games can indeed be very educational and interesting.

 Topic: Technology in the classroom